kancharlaNarmadha/1B/README.md

-# EX 4A Introduction to Java Constructor
+# EX 4B Introduction to Inheritance
 ## DATE:
 ## AIM:
-To write  a Java program using copy constructor to print the circumference of rectangle.[l=5,w=6]
+To write a Java program for below situation, Employee object contains member 'Emp_Id'.
+It contains object named name, which contains its own informations such as Fname, Mname, Lname.